Maltese Puppy Care

 SOME OF MY OTHER FAVORITE THINGS

 I LOVE Colloidal Silver and all its health benefits.
 I use this on my family all the time..
 It is an immune booster and a homeopathic remedy for sickness..
 If a child feels ill at night, I start giving them colloidal silver and by the morning they feel 100% again.
 SO I decided to try it out on a dog that was ill and she made a full recovery.
 If you are interested you can google “dogs and colloidal silver” to read testimonials from other individuals and breeders that have had success using it.
 I ONLY use the brand: Sovereign Silver.
-You can purchase it at a health food store, whole foods, trader joes, or you can find it online at Amazon or Ebay..
+You can purchase it at a health food store, whole foods, trader joes, or you can find it online HERE.

 COCONUT WATER is super hydrating, naturally sweet and full of electrolytes. .. not Coconut Milk but coconut WATER..
 It is amazing stuff!
 Your maltese loves it.
 I give it to them as a treat.
 It taste great (you should try it if you haven’t) and Coconut Water is far more hydrating the just plain water.